Bourbon Street: 1880 to 1960

 The French Quarter was central to this image of cultural legacy and became the best-known part of the city.
 Recent arrivals in New Orleans criticized the perceived loose morals of the Creoles, a perception that drew many travelers to New Orleans to drink, gamble and visit the city's brothels, beginning in the 1880s.

 Bourbon Street was a desirable residential area before about 1900.
 This changed in the late 1800s and early 1900s, when the Storyville red-light district was constructed on Basin Street adjacent to the French Quarter.
 The area became known for prostitution, gambling and vaudeville acts.
 Jazz is said to have developed here, with artists such as King Oliver and Jelly Roll Morton providing musical entertainment at the brothels.

 This was also the era when some of New Orleans' most famous restaurants were founded.
 Galatoire's, at 209 Bourbon Street was established by Jean Galatoire in 1905.
-Known for years by its characteristic line snaking down Bourbon Street, patrons waited for hours just to get a table, especially on Fridays.
+Known for years by its characteristic line snaking down Bourbon Street, patrons wait for hours just to get a table, especially on Fridays.

 Before World War II, the French Quarter was emerging as a major asset to the city's economy.
 While there was an interest in historic districts at the time, developers pressured to modernize the city.
 Simultaneously, with the wartime influx of people, property owners opened adult-centered nightclubs to capitalize on the city's risqué image.
 Wartime Bourbon Street was memorably depicted in Erle Stanley Gardner's detective novel "Owls Don't Blink".
 After the war, Bourbon Street became the new Storyville in terms of reputation.
 By the 1940s and 1950s, nightclubs lined Bourbon Street; there were over 50 different burlesque and striptease shows and venues with exotic dancers.
+One was owned by Nofio Pecora of the New Orleans crime family.

+1917

+The Historic Red Light District was forced to close by the U.S Navy.
+This closure had helped bring Jazz musicians and other businesses to migrate into the French Quarter, more specifically to Bourbon Street, allowing them to become more focused in entertainment.

+1940s-1950s The Burlesque Boom

+After World War II, Bourbon Street became a center of New Orleans nightlife.
+During the 1940s and 1950s, the street was known for burlesque and striptease venues featuring exotic dancers, comedians, risqué singers, contortionists, and live house bands.
+One local historical account states that more than fifty acts could be seen along a five-block stretch on a given night.